btwonion/autodrop/README.md

 - archives can be toggled by double-clicking the archive in the gui

 ### Other
-⚠️ The development version is always the latest stable release of minecraft.
+⚠️ The development version is always the latest stable release of Minecraft.
-Therefore new features will only be available for the current and following minecraft versions.
+Therefore new features will only be available for the current and following Minecraft versions.

 If you need help with any of my mods just join my [discord server](https://nyon.dev/discord)